TomDep/game_engine/README.md

-# physics_engine
+# Game Engine

-Creation of a physics engine for the video game class at UQAC - Université du Québec à Chicoutimi [CANADA]

-Realized by Aksel Vaillant, Clément Le Batard and Juliette Le Meudec
+Creation of a game engine using modern OpenGL.

 ## Configuration